pIlIp-d/FileCrusher/README.md

 While it can be slow, it really crushes your filesize and helps you to conquer the relentless 5MB upload limit.

 It works by splitting up a PDF into PNGs and compress these with advpng, pngcrush and pngquant.
 Then it combines them back into a PDF and applies a round of lossless pdf compression.
 Optionally it can apply OCR - Optical Character Recognition to make a scanned PDF searchable.
+Additionally, it exposes internal processors enabling you to use it as png compressor and file converter.

 ## Installation